ansible/galaxy_ng/docs/community/devstack.md

 ### Integration

 The GalaxyNG project backs the Red Hat product named "Automation HUB".
-As it is a product, it had a formal inside QE team testing release features with their own internal frameworks built around pytest.
+As it is a product, it has a formal QE team testing release features with their own private internal frameworks built around pytest.
 We decided to "shift left" on integration testing and put it on developers to write integration tests along with their pullrequests (TDD).
 The initial batch of integration tests came from forking the internal tests and pulling out elements of the testing framework that were either too complicated or reliant on systems behind the corporate firewall.
 Since that time, the tests have grown substantially and comprise a much larger level of coverage.
 The integration tests aim to be as simple as possible to run and "framework light" in the sense that you really only need pytest, python-requests and ansible-core.
 Most integration tests are instantiating a REST api client that then talks to the api and asserts certain behaviors such as return codes, response types/shape and errors.

-Each docker-compose profile has it's own RUN_INTEGRATION.sh file in the dev/<profile>/ directory that sets necessary variables and pytest marks suitable for that environment.
-The community script (dev/standalone-community/RUN_INTEGRATION.sh) is mostly just setting the '-m community' argument for pytest so that it only runs the tests that have been [marked](https://docs.pytest.org/en/7.1.x/how-to/mark.html) as such.
+Each docker-compose profile has it's own `RUN_INTEGRATION.sh` file in the `dev/<profile>/` directory that sets necessary variables and pytest marks suitable for that environment.
+The community script `dev/standalone-community/RUN_INTEGRATION.sh` is mostly just setting the `-m community` argument for pytest so that it only runs the tests that have been [marked](https://docs.pytest.org/en/7.1.x/how-to/mark.html) as such.
 Once you have the stack running with the appropriate config, you can execute ./dev/standalone-community/RUN_INTEGRATION.sh to launch the tests.
 Specific test are easiest to call by appending -k "<testname>" to the command.

-If you write a new test specific to the community profile, please add a "@pytest.mark.community" decorator to the test function.
+If you write a new test specific to the community profile, please add a `@pytest.mark.community` decorator to the test function.
 Currently, all community related test are in https://github.com/ansible/galaxy_ng/blob/master/galaxy_ng/tests/integration/api/test_community.py and https://github.com/ansible/galaxy_ng/blob/master/galaxy_ng/tests/integration/cli/test_community.py.
 Other files can be added as needed as long as they have a suitable filename and the relevant pytest marks.

 ## Commits